Dining Hall ID Card Policies

 - Your University ID card is strictly nontransferable.
 The owner of ID card is responsible for its security and proper use and subject to a $25 fine for its unauthorized use.

-- Guests may be brought into the dining hall by using a guest pass, Dining Dollars, Cat’s Cache, cash, Master Card or Visa.
+- Guests may be brought into the dining hall by using a guest pass, Dining Dollars, Cat’s Cache, cash, Master Card, Visa, Discover or American Express.

 - Dining Dollars